Psychiatric Drug Therapy

 Antipsychotics are the most common treatment the for schizophrenia.
 Research shows they reduce delusions, hallucinations, and relapse rates.
 Regrettably, they are far from a complete solution.
 Researchers examining the results of a landmark federally-funded antipsychotic study put it succinctly, "The majority [74%] of patients discontinued their [antipsychotics within18 months]... indicating substantial limitations in their effectiveness..."

-To maximize recovery, schizophrenia is best considered in a broader context that considers antipsychotics' partial effectiveness, risks, and limitations as well as the many evidence-based nondrug options available (free monograph).
+To maximize recovery, schizophrenia is best viewed in a broader context that considers drugs' partial effectiveness, risks, and limitations as well as the many evidence-based nondrug options available (see free monograph).
 This full view helps individuals and their practitioners make the most informed care choices.

 Antipsychotics: benefits, risks & limitations

 Benefits.
 Antipsychotics can help some people with schizophrenia.
 They can sedate during psychiatric crisis.
 In addition, 21% of people with acute psychosis see some improvement (9% substantial + 12% minimal) in their positive symptoms (like delusions and hallucinations) attributable to the drugs .
 Regrettably, the remaining 79% respond just as well to sugar pills as they do to antipsychotics.
 In addition, antipsychotics do little to help negative symptoms like apathy and lack of emotion.